South Tyneside Equalities Information Report 2024Targeting Support to Make Things Fairer

 - 29.01% identified as men.

-- 0.49% of employees expressed a preference to self-describe their gender identity (preferring an identity other than as a man, woman, or as non-binary).
+- A number of respondents (fewer than 10) expressed a preference to self-describe their identity (preferring an identity other than as a man, woman, or as non-binary).

-- 0.97% of respondents elected not to describe their gender.
+- Some respondents (fewer than 10) elected not to describe their gender.